AgentMC/Sao18/Translate/En/PR-III-01.md

 Large number of huge meteorites wrapped with flame emerges from nowhere, crossing overhead.

-Asteroids on the route connecting Cardinal and Admina must have been destroyed no less than a decade ago.
+Asteroids on the route connecting Cardina and Admina must have been destroyed no less than a decade ago.

 However, the impossible weight feeling enough to destroy the entire dragon is within her vision.